-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 7D Mark II provides a faster frame rate than the 6D.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 7D Mark II provides a faster frame rate than the 6D.
 It can shoot movie footage at 1080/60p, while the 6D is limited to 1080/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The 6D and the 7D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon 6D, the Canon 7D II, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Canon 6D and Canon 7D II in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 6D (⇒ rgt)||optical||YES||3.0||1040||fixed||no||4000||4.5||no||no|